 “So the battle scene added to all that meme power,” Leaf interrupts, causing Red to refocus on what he’d been saying.

-“Right!
+“Exactly.
 The commercialization really sped up how far it spread, until virtually every region adopted the same system with little time to critically examine it.”
 He glances at Blue, who lets the comment pass unchallenged, back to looking exasperated by the conversation.
-Red decides to ignore him.
 “The metagame revolved around it, and creating or countering a balanced team meant studying established type interactions.
 Even minor differences got washed away over time in the face of popularity and conformity: here in Kanto, we used to call them ‘Plant’ types before ‘Grass’ caught on, even though it makes less sense.”

 “He’s been calling them ‘Plant’ types ever since he learned that,” Blue says.